The Legal Network

 Behaviour on the Legal Network

-To ensure that freedom of expression and peace of mind are available to all those engaging in the discussions, the Legal Network requires their members to abide to its Code of Conduct.
-To allow participants a greater degree of independence and encourage them to propose bold ideas, any communication is also protected by the Chatham House Rule.
+To ensure that freedom of expression and peace of mind are available to all those engaging in the discussions, the Legal Network requires their members to abide to its Code of Conduct, which extends to the Legal Network mailing list and all Legal Network events.
+To allow participants a greater degree of independence and encourage them to propose bold ideas, any communication on the Legal Network mailing list and at Legal Network events is also protected by the Chatham House Rule.

 The inability to comply with the following rules, assessed by the Legal Team, can result in sanctions.